-Jay Sullivan leads the firm’s Law Firm Group, is an award-winning author, columnist and an Adjunct Professor at Georgetown Law Center and Fordham University School of Law.
+Jay Sullivan is the former Managing Partner, and currently leads the firm’s Law Firm Group.
+He is an award-winning author and columnist and was an Adjunct Professor at Georgetown Law Center and Fordham University School of Law.
 His book, Simply Said: Communicating Better at Work and Beyond, was released by John Wiley & Sons in 2016, and has since been translated into Chinese, Korean, and Russian.
 As a contributing writer for Forbes.com, Jay brings relevant and timely advice on enhancing one’s communication skills to the business community.

 Trailer: Simply Said by Jay Sullivan, Exec-Comm